kontena/kontena/docs/getting-started/quick-start.md

  - [Kontena Architecture](../core-concepts/architecture.md)
  - [Using Kontena](../using-kontena/)

 We hope you will find this documentation helpful!
-If you have any suggestions how to improve our documentation, please [open an issue](https://github.com/kontena/kontena/issues) at GitHub.
+If you have any suggestions on how to improve our documentation, please [open an issue](https://github.com/kontena/kontena/issues) at GitHub.